 Healing Circles bring together small numbers of people impacted by a condition or circumstance to share experiences and harvest collective wisdom.
 Healing Circles is a peer-led process by which people support each other through deep listening and shared learning.
 When working at its best, this collaborative conversation model leads to authentic and deep connectivity and can create wisdom and healing for participants.

-The Healing Circle for Parents with Cancer meets Monthly on the 4th Tuesday of each month (beginning September 2023) from 1:30-2:30pm ET.
+Beginning in March 2024, the Healing Circle for Parents with Cancer meets Monthly on the 4th Tuesday of each month from 12:00-1:00pm ET.

 About Lauren Sauer